-The Town maintains an electronic mail system that is provided to assist its employees in the conduct of business and services.
-Both the internal e-mail system and e-mail through the Internet are considered the electronic mail system as set out in this statement.
-All messages composed, sent, or received on the electronic mail system are and remain the property of the Town.
+The Town maintains an e-mail system that is provided to assist its employees in the conduct of business and services.
+All messages composed, sent, or received on the email system are and remain the property of the Town.
 These messages are not the private property of an employee.

-- The purpose of e-mail is for the conduct of Town business. - The Town reserves and intends to exercise the right to review, audit, intercept, access, and disclose all messages created, received, or sent over the electronic mail system for any purpose.
-The contents of electronic mail properly obtained for legitimate business purposes may be disclosed within the organization without the permission of the employee. - The confidentiality of any message should not be assumed.
-Even when a message is erased, it is still possible to retrieve and read that message. - Notwithstanding the right of the Town to retrieve and access any electronic mail message, such messages should be treated as confidential by other employees and accessed only by the intended recipient. - Information or correspondence in the form of electronic mail may be considered public record under public records law and may be subject to public inspection under the law. - The electronic mail system is not intended for use to solicit or canvass for commercial venture, religious or political causes, or other non-job related solicitations.
-Further, it is not to be used to create or disseminate any offensive or disruptive messages. - Any employee who discovers a violation of this policy should notify his/her immediate supervisor or Department Head. - Any employee who violates this policy or uses e-mail for improper purposes may be subject to elimination of e-mail privileges or disciplinary action, up to and including termination. - Very brief and occasional use of this resource for personal purposes is permitted as long as it does not interfere in any way with the conduct of Town business nor with fulfilling one's job responsibilities.
+- The purpose of e-mail is for the conduct of Town business. - The Town reserves the right to review, audit, intercept, access, and disclose all messages created, received, or sent over the e- mail system for any purpose. - The confidentiality of any message should not be assumed.
+Even when a message is erased, it is still possible to retrieve and read that message. - Notwithstanding the right of the Town to retrieve and access any e-mail message, such messages should be treated as confidential by other employees and accessed only by the intended recipient. - Information or correspondence in the form of e-mail may be considered public record under public records law and may be subject to public inspection under the law. - The e-mail system is not intended for use to solicit or canvass for commercial venture, religious or political causes, or other non-job related solicitations.
+Further, it is not to be used to create or disseminate any offensive or disruptive messages. - Any employee who discovers a violation of this policy should notify their immediate supervisor or Department Head. - Any employee who violates this policy or uses e-mail for improper purposes may be subject to elimination of e-mail privileges or disciplinary action, up to and including termination. - Very brief and occasional use of this resource for personal purposes is permitted as long as it does not interfere in any way with the conduct of Town business nor with fulfilling one's job responsibilities.